Aryeh Kaplan: Secular career

 Kaplan then moved to Hyattsville, Maryland, in 1961 to study physics at the University of Maryland and begin his first professional position as a research scientist at the National Bureau of Standards's Fluid Mechanics Division, where he was in charge of magnetohydrodynamics research.
 Kaplan earned his M.S. degree in physics from University of Maryland in 1963.
 After graduating, Kaplan remained at University of Maryland as a National Science Foundation fellow through the fall semester of 1964.

 Rabbinic career

 In 1965, Kaplan switched careers and began practicing as a rabbi.
+In his book Encounters, Kaplan wrote that when asked why he switched from his scientific career to the rabbinate, he said "God had a mission for me".
 His career here divides between pulpit roles initially, and other roles thereafter when based in Brooklyn, New York.